pedrohfsd/pedrohfsd.github.io/_posts/2017-08-04-simulated-annealing-part2.md

     1. Decrement temperature
 1. Return the overall best answer

-The javascript code follows (and for any other language really, the implementation is trivial):
+The JavaScript code follows (and for any other language really, the implementation is trivial):
-{% highlight JavaScript linenos %}
+{% highlight js linenos %}
 while(temperature > 1){
   var newTour = findNeighbour(currTour);
   if(newTour.cost <= currTour.cost || Math.exp((currTour.cost-newTour.cost)/temperature) > Math.random()){